Updated February 2026

 Supplement with interview preparation.

-Free bootcamps teach you to code, but most do not teach you to pass technical interviews.
+Free bootcamps teach you to code, but most don't teach you to pass technical interviews.
 Dedicate 20-30% of your study time to data structures, algorithms, and system design problems on platforms like LeetCode, HackerRank, or NeetCode.
 Start easy problems after your first month and gradually increase difficulty.
 Target 100-150 solved problems before your first job application.

 Create your own career services.

 Since most free programs lack career support, you need to build your own job search infrastructure.
 Write a strong technical resume (use the format at r/cscareerquestions).
 Build a professional GitHub profile with pinned projects and green contribution squares.
 Create a portfolio website showcasing your best work.
-Network on LinkedIn by connecting with developers at target companies and sharing what you are building.
+Network on LinkedIn by connecting with developers at target companies and sharing what you're building.
 Attend local meetups and virtual tech events.

 Know when to level up.